MoarTube/MoarTube-Node/README.md

 ## ⚙️ **Resource Efficiency**
 - **MoarTube Node's** footprint is remarkably small because most computationally heavy tasks, like encoding and memory-intensive operations, are performed on your local machine by the **MoarTube Client**.
-- The node's primary responsibilities are **storage** and **distribution**, keeping its resource demands low so that it run on just about anything.
+- The node's responsibilities are **storage and distribution**, keeping its resource demands low so that it can run on just about anything.
 - MoarTube Node is **multi-threaded**, utilizing the full potential of its system's CPU to ensure optimal operation.

 ## 🌍 **Decentralize your Deployment**
 - Designate external providers such as **Postgres** and **S3** to store and distribute your content for greater scalability.
 - Your node becomes completely disposable.
 Content and metadata are stored externally (e.g., S3, Postgres), allowing you to re-deploy your node at any time without data loss.
 Just tell your new node where its data is and you're back online.

-## ☁️ **Cloudflare Integration for Offloading Demand**
-- [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the world’s largest CDN, giving your node the same global delivery power as major platforms.
+- [Cloudflare](https://www.moartube.com/guides/how-to-enable-cloudflare-cdn) eliminates much of the strain on your storage distribution by leveraging the world’s largest CDN, giving your node the same global delivery reach as major platforms.

 ## 🐦 **Tiny Memory Footprint**
-- Efficiently operates on even the most resource-constrained systems.
+- MoarTube Node efficiently operates on even the most resource-constrained systems.
   - Can run on a **Raspberry Pi Zero 2 W** with just **512MB of RAM**.

 ## 🌍 Run Your Node Anywhere
 Whether on a cloud VPS, personal computer, or compact device like a Raspberry Pi, MoarTube gives you full control.
 MoarTube’s efficiency and flexibility make it the ideal solution for hosting media **anywhere**, on virtually **any hardware**, for audiences of **any size**.